habeebsl/Balance-Scale-Activity/ProjectPlan.md

 1. **Set Up FastAPI Backend**
     - Set up a FastAPI project and specify the models, routes, and utility folder structures.
-    - Link the backend to a PostgreSQL database so that user information and activity settings can be stored there.
+    - Link the backend to a mySQL database so that user information and activity settings can be stored there.
 2. **Implement API Routes**
     - Connect Firebase for session management, user registration, and login.